 The Leica M8 and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were officially introduced, respectively, in September 2006 and January 2017.
-The M8 is a fixed lens compact, while the GX850 is a rangefinder-style mirrorless.
+The M8 is a rangefinder-focusing mirrorless, while the GX850 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (M8) and a Four Thirds (GX850) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M8 and the Panasonic Lumix DMC-GX850?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.